 LEFT: Financial Conditions: Indicator part of AART's CRIC framework created using a number of financial conditions indexes and real rates viewed through a Federal Reserve lens.
 Source: Bloomberg Finance L.P., Federal Reserve Board, Fidelity Investments (AART), as of 6/30/23.
 RIGHT: Employment/Inflation: Indicators part of AART's CRIC framework created based on an analysis of the Federal Reserve's stated employment and inflation target using a number of different employment and inflation metrics viewed through a Federal Reserve lens.
 Z-scores measure the number of standard deviations above or below the mean of the sample.
-Source: Bloomberg Finance L.P., Fidelity Investments
+Source: Bloomberg Finance L.P., Fidelity Investments 22 (AART), as of 9/30/23.

-Central Bank Tightening Likely to Pressure Market Liquidity
+Central Bank Tightening Starting to Pressure Market Liquidity

-Major central banks continued to remove accommodation by shrinking their balance sheets during Q2, including through quantitative tightening.
-This typically reduces financial-market liquidity, but actions from the U.S. Treasury and FDIC more than offset the liquidity drain in recent months.
-With these one-off factors exhausted, the liquidity backdrop appears more challenged and may contribute to rising market volatility.
+Major central banks continued to remove accommodation by shrinking their balance sheets during Q3 through quantitative tightening.
+This typically reduces financial-market liquidity, but actions from the U.S. Treasury and FDIC in the first half of the year more than offset the liquidity drain.
+With these one-off factors exhausted, the liquidity backdrop was more challenged during Q3 and may contribute to rising market volatility.